 Roland Column and Bell Tower (Kolona Roland i Zvonik)

 In front of the Sponza Palace, under the City Bell Tower, stands a stone column, deep carved in the form of an ancient knight.
 Atop of the column is a small platform suited for public proclamations with a significant knight Roland (Old Frankish: *Hrōþiland) carved in the column called the Roland Column (Kolona Roland).
 Roland was a Frankish military leader under Charlemagne (né Charles Martel) during the 8th century CE, responsible for defending Francia (Latin: Regnum Francorum) against the Bretons (Breton: Bretoned).
-Roland died during the ordeal and his tales was amplified, exaggerated and made into an epic tale of the noble Christian killed by hostile forces.
+Roland died during the ordeal and his tales were amplified, exaggerated and made into an epic tale of the noble Christian killed by hostile forces.
 Roland's story was used during the time as a symbol of patriotic bravery, also symbolising the protectorate alliance during the Croatia-Hungary (Hrvatska Mađarskom) union.
 Roland statues were typical symbols of city autonomy or independence during the era.

 The Bell Tower (Zvonik) gathers spectators every hour as it is famous for the green ones (zelenci), bronze statues which strike the gigantic bell at the hour.